gosukehommaEX/BayesianQDM/cran-comments.md

 * API designed for stability and extensibility

 ## Special Notes
-* INLA package is suggested but not required - functions gracefully handle its absence
+* bayesDP package is suggested but not required - functions gracefully handle its absence
 * Monte Carlo methods have adjustable iteration counts for performance tuning
 * All numerical integration uses adaptive algorithms with appropriate tolerances